angular/components/src/cdk/testing/testing.md

 and component authors don't have to maintain separate unit and end-to-end test implementations.

 Common component libraries, in particular, benefit from this infrastructure due to the wide use of their components.
-Providing a test harness allows the consumers of a component can write tests that avoid dependencies on any private implementation details.
+Providing a test harness allows the consumers of a component to write tests that avoid dependencies on any private implementation details.
 By capturing these implementation details in a single place, consumers can more easily update to new library versions.